Magnetron85/Radiology-Right-Click/readme.txt

 ### Nodule Size Comparison
 Description: takes in 1, 2 or 3 measurements for a single lesion and calculates change in longest dimension, area and ellipsoid volume.
 Absolute numbers and percent change are displayed.
+Doubling time and exponential growth rate are displayed.
+For 1D comparisons, a lesion is assumed to be a sphere and volumes of spheres are compared.
+For 2D comparisons, a third dimension is imputed as the average of the first two dimensions and volumes of resulting ellipsoids are compared.
+For 3D dimensions, ellipsoid equation is used to comapre volumes.
 ```
 previous 3.5 x 2.6 cm  now 4.1 x 2.9 cm
 ```